rootVIII/boogle/README.md

 Retrieves Google News links using Selenium Webdriver.
 Each article's link, title, and OG Image are scraped.
 All results are output to a text file as serialized JSON.

-This script is great if you need to add a news feed to your webapp/website with OG preview images.
+This script can help if you need to add a news-feed to your webapp/website with OG preview images.

+The script takes 10-15 minutes or so to execute.

 Tested with Chrome v103; provide absolute or relative path to the chromedriver binary (I prefer to keep it in project root).